alphastrata/shadplay/bevy-shader-book.md

 #endif

-// Biasing info needed to sample from a texture when calling `sample_texture`.
+// Biasing info needed to sample from a texture.
+How this is done depends on
-// How this is done depends on whether we're rendering meshlets or regular
+// whether we're rendering meshlets or regular meshes. struct SampleBias {
-// meshes.
-struct SampleBias {
 #ifdef MESHLET_MESH_MATERIAL_PASS
     ddx_uv: vec2<f32>,